dsmrreader/dsmr-reader/README.md

 ## Data preservation & backups
 You **should (or must)** make sure to periodically BACKUP your data!
 It's one of the most common mistakes to skip or ignore this.
 Actually, it happened to myself quite recently as I somehow managed to corrupt my SD storage card, losing all my data on it.
 It luckily happened only a month after running my own readings, but imagine all the data you lose when it contained readings for several years.
-I plan to implement external data exports (#9, #10) in the future, but those will not be compatible for data recovery after a crash.
-The best advice I can give you is to make sure your database gets dumped daily on a 'safe' location (NOT the SD card self!).
+The application will by default create a backup every night.
+However, as the data is still stored locally on your vulnerable SD card, you should export it off your RaspberryPi.
+There is an builtin option to have backups synced to your Dropbox, without exposing your Dropbox account and your private files in it.
+Please either use this service or manage offloading backups on your own.

-You can find an example in `dsmrreader/provisioning/postgresql/psql-backup.sh` for PostgreSQL, which I dump to a separately mounted USB stick on my RaspberryPi.
+You may also decide to run backups outside the application.
+There are example backup scripts available in `dsmrreader/provisioning/postgresql/psql-backup.sh` for PostgreSQL, which I dump to a separately mounted USB stick on my RaspberryPi.
 For MySQL/MariaDB you can use `dsmrreader/provisioning/mysql/mysql-backup.sh`.
 Make sure to schedule the backup script as cronjob and also verify that it actually works. ;-)

 Also, check your free disk space once in a while.
 I will implement automatic cleanup settings (#12, #13) later, allowing you to choose your own retention (for all the source readings).